McCleary--Rubin reconstruction for simple forest-skein groups: Introduction

 \subsection{Simple groups and reconstruction theorems}

-Thompson's groups and their relatives are of great interest to geometric group theory as they have sourced many of the first examples of groups witnessing novel properties \cite{Cannon-Floyd-Parry96}.
+Thompson's groups and their relatives are of great interest to geometric group theory as they have sourced many of the first examples of groups witnessing novel properties; see \cite{Cannon-Floyd-Parry96}.
 Notably, Thompson's groups $T$ and $V$ were the first examples of finitely presented infinite simple groups.
-Since then, a multitude of simple groups satisfying interesting and unexpected properties have been unearthed --- a highly non-exhaustive list is \cite{Higman74,Brown87,Stein92,Burger-Mozes97,Brin04,Caprace-Remy09,Juschenko-Monod13,Matui15,Hyde-Lodha19,Lodha19,Skipper-Witzel-Zaremsky19,Lawson-Vdovina20,Belk-Bleak-Matucci-Zaremsky23,Belk-Hyde-Matucci24,Lawson-Sims-Vdovina24}.
 A full classification of infinite simple groups remains far out of reach, and we are still today discovering which properties a simple group can satisfy.
 It is a challenging problem to distinguish simple groups up to isomorphism, however there do exist powerful dynamical invariants.
-The study of how much a group of symmetries remembers about the space it acts on goes back to the $1950$'s and arose originally in the context of reconstructing manifolds from their homeomorphism groups, see \cite{McCleary-Rubin05} for an historical account.
-More recently, both McCleary and Rubin have deduced mild conditions for a group action $\Gamma\act Z$ on some structure $Z$ (e.g.,~topological space, ordered space) to be \emph{rigid}, meaning that $\Gamma\act Z$ can be reconstructed using \emph{only} the algebraic data of $\Gamma$ \cite{McCleary78,Rubin89,McCleary-Rubin05}.
+The study of how much a group of symmetries remembers about the space it acts on goes back to the $1950$'s and arose originally in the context of reconstructing manifolds from their homeomorphism groups; see \cite{McCleary-Rubin05} for an historical account.
+More recently, both McCleary and Rubin have deduced mild conditions for a group action $\Gamma\act Z$ on some structure $Z$ (e.g.,~topological space, ordered space) to be \emph{rigid}, meaning that $\Gamma\act Z$ can be reconstructed using \emph{only} the algebraic data of $\Gamma$; \cite{McCleary78,Rubin89,McCleary-Rubin05}.
 Hence ``the'' rigid action of a group is an invariant.
-Brin and later Bleak and Lanoue used rigid actions to distinguish Brin's higher dimension Thompson groups \cite{Brin04,Bleak-Lanoue10}.
+Brin and later Bleak and Lanoue used rigid actions to distinguish Brin's higher dimension Thompson groups; \cite{Brin04,Bleak-Lanoue10}.